ChalmersGU-data-structure-courses/dsabook/src/B07-selection-sort.md

     function selectionSort(A):
         N = A.size()
-        for i = 0 to N-1:               // Select i'th biggest element
+        for i = 1 to N-1:               // Select i'th biggest element
-            bigindex = N - i            // Current biggest index
+            bigindex = 0                // Current biggest index
-            for j = 0 to N-i-1:        // Find the max value
+            for j = 1 to N-i+1:         // Find the max value
                 if A[j] > A[bigindex]:  // Found something bigger
                     bigindex = j        // Remember bigger index swap(A, bigindex, N-i)      // Put it into place